Skip to Content

 Clothing

 The best advice for clothing is to wear layers.
 Modern high-tec fabrics for shirts and walking trousers are windproof but also very quick drying, so if you get caught in a shower or rinse them through at night, they will be dry by morning.
 Two walking shirts in this high-tec fabric should be sufficient for a week.
-On top of the shirt a fleece or light wool sweater will keep you warm - especially as temperatures can change swiftly according to altitude and wind chill factors.
+On top of the shirt a fleece will keep you warm - especially as temperatures can change swiftly according to altitude and wind chill factors.
+For hikes in the mountains we recommend you bring a long-sleeved thermal vest/shirt such as those made by the brand Icebreaker.

 A good quality waterproof jacket with sleeves eg Gore-Tex is essential - the fabric is breathable as well as being watertight - and a hood will be useful too.
-Waterproof over-trousers might also be considered.
+Waterproof over-trousers might also be considered and are necessary if your tour is in a mountainous region as they will keep the wind off as well as the rain.

 Hats and Sunglasses

-A broad brimmed hat to shade your face from hot sun is very important and, if you are walking in mountains, it is always a good idea to pop in a soft fleece or woolly hat and gloves.
-If the temperature drops quickly you'll be glad you have them!
+A broad-brimmed hat to shade your face from hot sun is very important and, if you are walking in mountains, you need to bring a fleece or wool hat and gloves.
+If the temperature drops quickly they will be essential!

 Sunglasses to protect your eyes from the glare are another essential.